garlicdevs/Fruit-API/README.md

 # Introduction

-**Fruit API** (http://fruitlab.org/) is a universal deep reinforcement learning framework, which is designed meticulously to provide a *friendly* user interface, fast algorithm prototyping, and a multi-purpose framework for RL research community.
+**Fruit API** (http://fruitlab.org/) is a universal deep reinforcement learning framework, which is designed meticulously to provide a *friendly* user interface, a fast algorithm prototyping tool, and a multi-purpose framework for RL research community.
 Specifically, **Fruit API** has the following noticeable contributions:

 * **Friendly API**: **Fruit API** follows a modular design combined with the OOP in Python to provide a solid foundation and an easy-to-use user interface via a simplified API.
 Based on the design, our ultimate goal is to provide researchers a means to develop reinforcement learning (RL) algorithms with little effort.
 In particular, it is possible to develop a new RL algorithm under 100 lines of code.
-What we need to do is to create a `Config`, a `Learner`, and plug them into the framework.
+What users need to do is to create a `Config`, a `Learner`, and plug them into the framework.
 We also provides a lot of sample `Config`s and `Learner`s in a hierarchical structure so that users can inherit a suitable one.

 ![Figure 1](./fruit/docs/images/figure_1.png)

-* **Portability**: The framework can work properly in different operating systems such as Windows, Linux, and Mac OS.
+* **Portability**: The framework can work properly in different operating systems including Windows, Linux, and Mac OS.

 * **Interoperability**: We keep in mind that **Fruit API** should work with any deep learning libraries such as PyTorch, Tensorflow, Keras, etc. Researchers would define the neural network architecture in the config file by using their favourite libraries.
-Instead of implementing a lot of deep RL algorithms, we provide a flexible way to integrate existing deep RL libraries.
+Instead of implementing a lot of deep RL algorithms, we provide a flexible way to integrate existing deep RL libraries by introducing plugins.
+Plugins extract learners from other deep RL libraries and plug into FruitAPI.

-* **Generality**: The framework supports different disciplines in RL such as multiple objectives, multiple agents, and human-agent interaction.
+* **Generality**: The framework supports different disciplines in reinforement learning such as multiple objectives, multiple agents, and human-agent interaction.

 We also implemented a set of deep RL baselines in different RL disciplines as follows.

-*RL baselines*:
+*RL baselines*

+ * Monte-Carlo
  * Q-Learning
- * Monte-Carlo

-*Value-based deep RL*:
+*Value-based deep RL baselines*:

  * Deep Q-Network (DQN)
  * Double DQN